Lori Jakiela

 Lori Jakiela is an American author of memoirs and poetry.
+She won Stanford University's William Saroyan International Prize for Writing for non-fiction for her third memoir, Belief Is Its Own Kind of Truth Maybe, in 2016.

 Education and career

 Jakiela was raised in Trafford, Pennsylvania and attended Gannon University.

 She is a professor of English at the University of Pittsburgh at Greensburg, and has also taught at Chatham University and served as co-director of the Chautauqua Institution's Summer Writers Festival.

 Recognition

 Jakiela won Stanford University's William Saroyan International Prize for Writing for non-fiction for her third memoir, Belief Is Its Own Kind of Truth Maybe, in 2016.
 She was awarded a City of Asylum residency in Belgium in 2015.

 She has been nominated for the Pushcart Prize.

 Personal life

-Jakiela has worked as a flight attendant and as a newspaper reporter.
+Jakiela has worked as a flight attendant and as a freelance journalist, including The New York Times. the Pittsburgh Post-Gazette and The Washington Post.
 She is married to novelist Dave Newman.